sisoe24/Nuke-Tools/README.md

   - Simple code suggestion.
   - Startup saturation snippet.

-- Execute BlinkScript

 The extension will create a blinkscript node named after the currently active file.
 If the node already exists, it will only modify the code and recompile it.

 The accepted file extension code are `.cpp` or `.blink`.

+## 1.5.
+PySide2 Template Project

+You can create a quick pyside2 template project via the `Nuke: Create a PySide2 plugin` command.
+Once done, you can find the plugin inside `~/.nuke/NukeTools` and ready to be used inside Nuke.

+> The plugin also allows for local testing (i.e., outside the Nuke application), and you can read more about this [here]().

 ## 1.5.
 Available Commands